Have you had years of talk therapy and are still struggling?

 Unfortunately the brain doesn’t know time.
 So if you were bullied in grade school, the brain doesn’t know that you’re 45 years old now.
 It’s still protecting you by sending anxiety, panic, body tension, or other uncomfortable feelings.
 Understandably, these are feelings you no longer want to experience.

-What Happens in a CT session?
+What Happens in a Coherence Therapy Session?

 Coherence Therapy is structured to specifically bring about change through memory reconsolidation.